core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 A generic advertised proxy is always a forward proxy, and can not be advertised as a "unique" proxy as it would lack information about where to forward.
+(A proxy limited to a single outbound protocol might in theory work as a unique proxy when using a transport in which the full default Uri-Host value is configured at setup time, but these are considered impractical and thus not assigned a resource type here.)

 The use of a generic proxy can be limited to a set of devices that have permission to use it.
 Clients can be allowed by their network address if they can be verified,